colinjeanne/garden/readme.md

 # Kathy's Garden Planner

 Kathy's Garden Planner is a simple site to plan and manage a garden.
+It supports adding plants on a per user basis, calculating approximate values of each plant, and a calendar of upcoming events.

 ## License